 - Audio, Video and Document media messages up to 16 MB.

 A WhatsApp media message can only contain one media object.
 Additional MediaUrl parameters will be ignored.
 At this time, Twilio will not transcode media for outgoing WhatsApp messages, so if you need to send a media object that is larger than the limit for that media type, please reduce the file size before sending it to Twilio.

-Please note that WhatsApp does not support including a text body in the same message as a video, audio file, document, contact (vCard), or location.
+Please note that the Twilio API for WhatsApp does not support including a text body ("caption") in the same message as a webp image, video, audio file, document, contact (vCard), or location.
 If you pass the Body parameter on a message with one of these media types, the body will be ignored and not delivered to the device.

 Notice: MP4 video files which do not include an audio track (silent videos) may fail with error 63005, due to a bug in WhatsApp.
 This issue persists as of June 2020.
 To work around this issue, please add an audio track (with AAC codec) to any MP4 video sent via WhatsApp.
 The audio track can contain silence.

 Sending WhatsApp "Voice Notes" (audio play button appears in-app)

 WhatsApp mobile users have the ability to record and send "Voice Notes" by holding a microphone button in the app.
 These appear as an audio message with a play button, rather than a downloadable file.

 Businesses using the Twilio API for WhatsApp can send a Voice Note by using the OGG file format (with the opus audio codec – see above).